mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ## Did I Just Accidentally Build a Memory Management System?

 At the time, I thought I was writing notes.
-The beginning looked minimal just one file with few rules as advised in the docs.
+A cheat sheet.
+The kind of thing you scribble on a sticky note and lose in a week.
+The beginning looked minimal, one file with a few rules as advised in the docs.

 ```bash
 $ cat ~/.claude/CLAUDE.md